h33h33/h33h33.github.io-/README.md

 ## Future

-There's no future -- Thoughts is probably feature complete.
+Thoughts is feature complete.
 Only bug fixes and portability improvements from now on :)

 <3